0xProject/protocol/docs/basics/orders.rst

 There are two types of signatures supported: ``EIP712`` and ``EthSign``.

 * The ``EIP712`` signature type is best for web frontends that present an order to be signed through Metamask in a human-readable format.
-It relies on the `:code:`eth_signTypedData` <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md#specification-of-the-eth_signtypeddata-json-rpc>` JSON-RPC method exposed by MetaMask.
+It relies on the `eth_signTypedData <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md#specification-of-the-eth_signtypeddata-json-rpc>`_ JSON-RPC method exposed by MetaMask.
 This signature has the ``signatureType`` of ``2``.
 * The ``EthSign`` signature is best for use with headless providers, such as when using a geth node.
 This relies on the ``eth_sign`` JSON-RPC method common to all nodes.
 This signature has the ``signatureType`` of ``3``.

 In both cases, the ``@0x/order-utils`` package simplifies generating these signatures.